scalavision/cnvnator-packager/README.md

+# Following are changed from the original repository

+* Removed sudo, as this is going to be used in Singularity container

 # `CNVnator` packager

 This repository contains code to help assist in compiling [`CNVnator`][1] and creating rudimentary debian packages.
 Currently this downloads, compiles, and packages [`ROOT`][2] _(version 6.06.02)_, [`YEPPP`][3] _(version 1.0.0)_, [`samtools`][4] _(version 1.3)_, and [`CNVNator`][1] _(version 0.3.2)_ .